tldr-pages/tldr/pages/common/mcfly.md

 `mcfly add "{{command}}"`

-- Record that a directory has moved and transfer the history records from the old path to the new one:
+- Record that a directory has moved and transfer the historical records from the old path to the new one:

 `mcfly move "{{path/to/old_directory}}" "{{path/to/new_directory}}"`